ratem/eispatterns-examples/README.rst

 Enterprise Information Systems Patterns Examples
 ================================================

-This project aims at presenting examples on how to use EIS Patterns framework
+This project aims at presenting examples on how to use EIS Patterns framework.
+Currently an ultra-simple Bank System is in development.

 Setup
 -----